Frequently Asked Questions

 What is Child Advocacy Day?

 Child Advocacy Day is an event held in Jefferson City and is sponsored by the Missouri Alliance for Children, Youth, and Families.
 This year, Child Advocacy Day is scheduled for April 3, 2018.
-It is an opportunity for child advocates to come together and show their support for children by participating in workshops, visiting exhibit booths to learn about new services and programs, discussing critical children’s issues with their legislator, and networking with other child advocates.
+It is an opportunity for child advocates to come together and show their support for children by meeting with legislators to discuss critical children’s issues, participating in workshops, rallying with other advocates from around the state, and visiting exhibit booths to learn about new services and programs.

 Who can attend Child Advocacy Day?